gbenigno/schrodinger_filtering/README.md

 ## Data availability

-The data used in the Schrödinger filtering paper comprised a freely available online dataset available at https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/#tutorial, and simulated data available at ....
-If the download links are inadvertently not working, the author can provide them via email (gbenigno@uwo.ca).
+The data used in the Schrödinger filtering paper comprised a freely available online dataset available at https://fsl.fmrib.ox.ac.uk/eeglab/fmribplugin/#tutorial, a dataset for which permission is required (https://doi.org/10.1101/253047), and simulated data.
+The real data are available in the `realdata` folder in csv files, which can be loaded in MATLAB using the `readmatrix` function.
+The first line of each csv file has details.
+This first line does not get loaded into MATLAB.
+The code used to generate the simulated data is provided in the `simulations` folder.

 ## Future improvements